ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 > swap-in-potentiam with Alice, as they are congruous
 > operations.

-`onchain_fee_schedule` is a required array of objects.
-If `onchain_fee_schedule` is empty, the LSP currently does not allow 0-conf Lightning operations with the client.
-Otherwise if the array is non-empty, the LSP allows 0-conf Lightning operations.

-Each object in `onchain_fee_schedule` has two fields, `max_deadline` and `min_feerate`, both required JSON non-zero positive integral numbers.
-Objects in the array MUST be sorted on the `max_deadline` field in ascending order from lowest to highest.
-Objects in the array MUST NOT duplicate `max_deadline`.
-`max_deadline` MUST be non-zero and less than 4032.
-`min_feerate` is a [<LSPS0 onchain fee rate>][] in millisatoshis per weight unit (or equivalently, satoshis per 1000 weight units) and must be at least 253.

-`min_channel_size_sat` and `max_channel_size_sat` are JSON strings
-containing amounts in satoshi [<LSPS0 sat>][].
-These are the minimum and maximum channel sizes, inclusive, supported by the LSP for opening 0-conf Lightning channels backed by a swap-in-potentiam with the client.

-`valid_until` is a [<LSPS0 datetime>][] indicating the maximum time that the returned parameters are still valid.
-The LSP MUST return a `valid_until` time that is at least 60 minutes in the future.
-The client SHOULD call `c=.sip.get_sip_info` again if its cached swap-in-potentiam information has a `valid_until` that is less than 10 minutes into the future.

-`promise` is an arbitrary JSON string that identifies this set of the returned parameters.
-The LSP:

-* MUST NOT use JSON string `\` escapes.
-* MUST use only characters in the ASCII range 32 to 126 (except characters that require a JSON string `\` escape to represent).
-* MUST return a JSON string of no more than 256 bytes in ASCII encoding.
-* SHOULD generate the promise by a cryptographic protocol that is not third-party-forgeable, and is verifiable by the LSP as attesting to the validity of the other fields in the result.
-  * For example, it could use a standard MAC of some deterministic canonical serialization of the fields it returned in the result of the `c=.sip.get_sip_info` call, and encode the MAC as hexadecimal or base64.

-The LSP MAY add other fields to the result of the `c=.sip.get_sip_info` call.
+The LSP MAY add other fields to the `sip_offchain_info` object.
-The client MUST include all fields of the result, including fields it does not recognize, when providing the swap-in-potentiam information in other calls, such as to `c=.sip.intend_to_fund_channel`.
+The client MUST include all fields of `sip_offchain_info`, including fields it does not recognize, when providing the swap-in-potentiam information in other calls, such as to `c=.sip.intend_to_fund_channel`.

 #### Swap-in-potentiam Transaction Output Deadline